lwear/FirebaseTicTacToe/NewREADME.md

 1. **Create Database Rules**:
    * In the Firebase console, go to **Build \> Realtime Database**.
    * Click **Create Database** and choose the location (make it public for testing, but you can add authentication later).
-   * To allow the database to be accessed until another date, update the date to two months into the future using an [epoch time converter]
+   * To allow the database to be accessed until another date, update the date to two months into the future using an [epoch time converter](https://www.epochconverter.com/).

 Set your Database Rules for public read/write during development using this JSON:
 ```json